ShreyasKulkarni899/Callify-Application/README.md

 TOOLS USED
 ------------
 * Use any IDE to develop the project.
-It may be PyCharm / VS-Code / Python IDLE.
+It may be PyCharm / VS-Code / Python IDLE / Sublime text 3.

 FRONT-END AND BACK-END
 ----------------------